September 2 - September 11/12 2025

 • Sonjuk Bridge | Small stone bridge built in 1290, which in 1392 was the site of the assassination of the last loyal Koryo Dynasty minister Jong Mong Ju by a son of Ri Song Gye (founder of the next, and final, dynasty).
 This bloody act extinguished the Koryo which had ruled over Korea for 474 years and is said to have left a permanent mark on the bridge that can be seen to this day.

 • Kaesong Koryo Museum & Stamp Shop | A former Confucian education school, now a museum on the Koryo Dynasty exhibiting historical objects, statues, pagodas, and porcelain from the time.
-One of Kaesong’s many UNESCO World Heritage Site.
+One of Kaesong’s many UNESCO World Heritage Sites.

 PM

 • Pakyon Waterfall | Light walking with a picnic lunch in a relaxing wooded area.
-Local people commonly visit here for picnics and sometimes swimming in the series of pools above the falls.
+Local people commonly visit here for picnics and sometimes swim in the series of pools above the falls.

 • Gwanum Temple | Located a 30-minute hike, above Pakyon Waterfalls, the temple dates back more than a thousand years and is dedicated to the Buddhist Bodhisattva of Mercy.
-There is an ornate marble Bodhisattva statue the nearby cave.
+There is an ornate marble Bodhisattva statue in the nearby cave.
 The current building dates back to the Ri Dynasty and has an interesting tale associated with its construction.

 • Tomb of King Wanggon | Resting place of the founder of the Koryo Dynasty, who died in 943.
 The tomb is largely reconstructed after looting by the Japanese occupiers and general disrepair.
 A UNESCO World Heritage Site.

-• Concrete Wall and view of DMZ | View of a complex fortification system erected on the southern boundary of the DMZ accompanied by a military guide.
+• Concrete Wall and view of DMZ (*Currently suspended) | View of a complex fortification system erected on the southern boundary of the DMZ accompanied by a military guide.
 The wall is seen as evidence of intent to permanently divide the nation.
-A 45 minute drive each way from Kaesong through scenic countryside.
+A 45-minute drive each way from Kaesong through scenic countryside.

-• Janam Hill | Statues of the DPRK leadership on a hill overlooking Kaesong city and historic pavilion used for archery demonstrations in days of yore.
+• Janam Hill | Statues of the DPRK leadership on a hill overlooking Kaesong city and a historic pavilion used for archery demonstrations in days of yore.

 Overnight | Minsok Folk Hotel, Kaesong